stevenwhang/TitaniCPSC/README.md

 INTRODUCTION

 This project aims to analyze the Titanic dataset from Kaggle: https://www.kaggle.com/c/titanic
 This project can be used as a practice on how to use different plots and statistics.
-Here, we explore different hypotheses from the data using numerous exploratory data analysis.
+Here, we explore different hypotheses from the data using exploratory data analysis.

 REQUIREMENTS